 Who can have an account?

 Moodle and Moodle Groups accounts are available for all faculty, students and staff at Beloit College.
-If individuals who don't have a beloit.edu account need access to Moodle courses, either Guest access can be granted to the course or the Moodle Administrator can manually create a user account with the approval of the Director of Information Technology.
+If individuals who don't have a beloit.edu account need access to Moodle courses, Guest access may be granted to the course by the instructor or the Moodle Administrator can manually create a user account with the approval of the Director of Library and Archives.
 Faculty and staff accounts will be confirmed by the Human Resources office and student accounts will be confirmed by the Registrar.

 What is the account format?